 What is Laturo?

 Laturo is a malicious program that cyber criminals use to steal sensitive information.
-Their main goal is to steal as much as possible information that could be used to generate revenue in fraudulent ways.
-People who have their computers infected with this malware may experience serious problems related to privacy, finances and other issues.
-It is strongly recommended to uninstall this software as soon as possible.
+Their main goal is to acquire as much information as possible so that it can be used to generate revenue in fraudulent ways.

 |Detection Names||Arcabit (Trojan.Generic.DE200), BitDefender (Trojan.GenericKDZ.57856), ESET-NOD32 (A Variant Of Win32/Kryptik.GVYT), Kaspersky (Trojan-Spy.Win32.SpyEyes.bjtb), Full List (VirusTotal)|